Everything You Need to Know About Nonprofit Business Loans

 Where and How to Apply for a Nonprofit Loan

 The application process will vary from lender to lender.
 However, you will almost certainly have to provide detailed and accurate financial information outlining your revenues, spending, and assets.
-Due to this, you should compile this documentation before applying for a nonprofit loan.
+Due to this, you should compile these documents before applying for nonprofit financing.

-The Small Business Administration (SBA) offers informational resources to help nonprofits and other organizations identify potential lenders.
-You should look for lenders with experience lending to nonprofits.
+The Small Business Administration (SBA) offers loans and other resources to help nonprofits and small businesses identify potential lenders.
+You should look for lenders with experience lending to nonprofits or support economic development.
 They may be more likely to accept your application and will have a better understanding of your organization’s needs.

 Repayment plans will also result in financial burdens, eating into your cash flow, which could create liquidity problems.
-You should only take out money that you genuinely need and should closely consider the impact repayment will have on your finances.
+That’s why you should only take out loan amounts that you genuinely need.
+In addition, you must closely consider the impact repayment will have on your finances.

-Before applying for a loan, it’s important to read all of the fine print.
+Before applying for a loan, it’s important to read all the fine print.
 You should know the repayment terms, interest rates, and fees.
-Keep in mind that while longer repayment terms carry lower monthly payments, they often cost more in the long run as interest accrues.
+Keep in mind that longer repayment terms carry lower monthly payments, but they often cost more in the long run as interest accrues.